tauthethirtythird/io_qp2_rule_kor/readme.md

 From additional observation, in most cases attacks are locked to players with similar altitude, specific calculations aren't clear

-### Gradual time increase (Caps at doubled past 7 minutes)

-When time hits 3/5/7 minutes, `Targeting factor` +1

-### Temporary decrease if in danger (No impact on messiness)
+### Temporary decrease if in danger

-Only in Non-Expert, check once every 0.25 seconds, if in danger (conditions not understood, probably when your board flashes red, shouldn't be off by a lot) `Targeting factor` temporarily decreases by 1.5, after leaving danger the 1.5 is added back
+Only in `easy modes`, check once every 0.25 seconds, if in danger (conditions not understood, probably when your board flashes red, shouldn't be off by a lot) `Targeting factor` temporarily decreases by 1.5, after leaving danger the 1.5 is added back

 ### Shift to Targeting grace (No impact on messiness)